chetanalotliker/npm-greet-creativec/README.md

 ## npm-greet-creativec

-- This is the npm package node js project
+- This is the npm package node js project which is hosted on `https://www.npmjs.com`

 ### npm package link